4 Sep 2024

 The material contained in this document is for general information purposes only and does not constitute investment research or advice or a recommendation to buy or sell investments.
 Some of the statements contained in this document may be considered forward looking statements which provide current expectations or forecasts of future events.
 Such forward looking statements are not guarantees of future performance or events and involve risks and uncertainties.
 Actual results may differ materially from those described in such forward-looking statements as a result of various factors.
 HSBC India does not undertake any obligation to update the forward-looking statements contained herein, or to update the reasons why actual results could differ from those projected in the forward-looking statements.
 Investments are subject to market risk, read all investment related documents carefully.

-Important information on ESG and sustainable investing
+Important information about ESG and Sustainable Investing

-In broad terms “ESG and sustainable investing” products include investment approaches or instruments which consider environmental, social, governance and/or other sustainability factors to varying degrees.
-Certain instruments we classify as sustainable may be in the process of changing to deliver sustainability outcomes.
-There is no guarantee that ESG and Sustainable investing products will produce returns similar to those which don’t consider these factors.
+In broad terms "ESG and sustainable investing" products include investment approaches or instruments which consider environmental, social, governance and/or other sustainability factors to varying degrees.
+Certain instruments we classify as ESG or sustainable investing products may be in the process of changing to deliver sustainability outcomes.
+There is no guarantee that ESG and Sustainable investing products will produce returns similar to those which don’t have any ESG or sustainable characteristics.
 ESG and Sustainable investing products may diverge from traditional market benchmarks.
 In addition, there is no standard definition of, or measurement criteria for, ESG and Sustainable investing or the impact of ESG and Sustainable investing products.
 ESG and Sustainable investing and related impact measurement criteria are (a) highly subjective and (b) may vary significantly across and within sectors.

 HSBC may rely on measurement criteria devised and reported by third party providers or issuers.
 HSBC does not always conduct its own specific due diligence in relation to measurement criteria.
 There is no guarantee: (a) that the nature of the ESG / sustainability impact or measurement criteria of an investment will be aligned with any particular investor’s sustainability goals; or (b) that the stated level or target level of ESG / sustainability impact will be achieved.
-ESG and Sustainable investing is an evolving area and new regulations are being developed which will affect how investments can be categorised or labelled.
+ESG and Sustainable investing is an evolving area and new regulations and coverage are being developed which will affect how investments can be categorised or labelled.
 An investment which is considered to fulfil sustainable criteria today may not meet those criteria at some point in the future.

 Today we finance a number of industries that significantly contribute to greenhouse gas emissions.
 We have a strategy to help our customers to reduce their emissions and to reduce our own.
-For more information visit www.hsbc.com/sustainability.
+For more information visit www.hsbc.com/sustainability

 © Copyright 2024.
 The Hongkong and Shanghai Banking Corporation Limited, ALL RIGHTS RESERVED.